netenglabs/suzieq/docs/poller.md

 ## <a name='ssh-options'></a>SSH Security Options

-If you're using SSH to connect to the devices (only Arista EOS uses the REST API), then there maybe various additional options you may want to specify to connect to the device.
-Here are the options supported by the poller:
+If you're using SSH to connect to the devices (only Arista EOS uses the REST API), the supported models for specifying login credentials are:

+* Put the password in the inventory file and ensure no one can read it
+* Use --ask-pass to then be prompted for a password
+* Use an environment var to store the password and pass the name of the env var via --envpass
+* Use keyfile
+* Use passphrase protected keyfile  (use --passphrase)
+* Use ssh-config (not well-tested)

+In addition, there maybe various additional options you may want to specify to connect to the device:

 * Jumphost use
   : You can use the -j option to specify connection via a jumphost.
 The parameter specified with -j has the format: ```//<username>@<jumphost>:<port>```.
 Jumphost support is via a private key file, with the same characteristics as the private key file to connect to the remote devices.
 For example, if you need to use a passphrase for the private key file to the device, you'll have to use the same passphrase to connect to the device as well.